 Plan special events held in conjunction with the Finals, other than with the Finals Program itself.
 Special events should be community-focused and for people of all ages.
-An annual event that coincides with this is the First Christmas Tree Cutting.
-The county will select a local tree farm which is a member of the Wisconsin Christmas Tree Producers Association for the First Official Christmas Tree Cutting of the Season to be held in mid-November 2017.
+An annual event that coincides with this is the first Christmas Tree Cutting.
+The county will select a local tree farm which is a member of the Wisconsin Christmas Tree Producers Association for the first Official Christmas Tree Cutting of the Season to be held in mid-November.
 The county will coordinate the event.
-It is also this committee's responsibility to invite media (with assistance from Promotions) a school group and the public to the tree cutting and to plan a reception immediately following this event.
+It is also this committee's responsibility to invite media (with assistance from Promotions) and the public to the tree cutting and to plan a reception immediately following this event.

-1.63 Discussion Panel
+1.63 Q&A Event

-Plan this event for the night prior to the Finals Program.
+Plan this event for the night prior to the Finale Program.
 A location, meal, décor, and panel area with microphones will need to be organized by the Special events committee.
 This is often a ticketed event and always open to the public.
 The Committee will comply with Department procedures set for this benchmark in the interview process.